rejaulrasel/camper_shop_frontend/README.md

 ## Introduction

-Camper Shop is an e-commerce website dedicated to providing all the necessary and fun items for camping enthusiasts.
+Campers Shop is an e-commerce website dedicated to providing all the necessary and fun items for camping enthusiasts.
 The design is user-friendly and visually appealing, offering a wide range of camping gear to meet the needs of outdoor adventurers.